Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 - Acts of Captain Moroni: Rise of Liberty

-This article covers the challenges faced by a nation, more particularly the commanding officer of the military of this nation and how he dealt with the political intrigue.
+Challenges faced by a nation, more particularly the commanding officer of the military of this nation, and how he dealt with the political intrigue.
 If all people were more like him, the power of Satan on Earth would diminish, Captain Moroni!

 Dissension Breeds Captivity

 Moroni’s chief concern for his nation was to keep it FREE of those who sought celebrity.
-Moroni was horrified that some people wanted to change the political system from democracy to a subjugating monarchy.
+That some people wanted to change the political system from democracy to a subjugating monarchy horrified Moroni.

 Moroni understood that the people could not afford to descend into internal turmoil with the constant threat from enemies without and within.
 The Nephites constructed their vehicle to destruction!
-If traitors did not dissent to their enemies the Lamanites and incite them to war against the Nephites, that nation might have continued to exist in some form when Columbus claimed the Americas for Europe.
+If traitors did not dissent to the Lamanites and incite them to war, the Nephites might have continued to exist in some form when Columbus claimed the Americas for Europe.
 Greed, the promise of power, and pride helped a noble nation destroy itself from within.
 Captain Moroni purposed it would not happen on his watch!
 It did not.

 Let Freedom Ring